Yukawa theory in non-perturbative regimes: towards confinement, exact $\beta$-function and conformal phase: Acknowledgements

 \section{Acknowledgements}

 Authors acknowledge Ignacy Nalecz for reading and suggestion on the manuscript.
-Authors thank Roman Paschenik and Zhi-Wei Wang for collaborating during the early stages of the work and helpful insights regarding the work.
+Authors thank Roman Pasechnik and Zhi-Wei Wang for collaborating during the early stages of the work and helpful insights regarding the work.